open-hims/rustcare-engine/docs/REFACTORING_OPPORTUNITIES.md

 2. **Phase 3 - In Progress:**
    - ✅ `RequestValidation` trait implemented (`validation.rs`) with helper macros
    - ✅ Centralized `AuditService` created (`services/audit.rs`) with convenience methods
+   - ✅ Notifications handler migrated to use `RequestValidation` trait
+   - ✅ Notifications handler migrated to use `AuditService` (replaced ad-hoc logging)
    - ⏳ Add OpenAPI helper macros for common path patterns (next)
    - ⏳ Backfill tests for utilities and refactored modules (next)
-   - ⏳ Migrate handlers to use RequestValidation trait (adoption)
+   - ⏳ Migrate other handlers to use RequestValidation trait (adoption)
-   - ⏳ Replace ad-hoc audit logging with AuditService (adoption)
+   - ⏳ Replace ad-hoc audit logging in other handlers with AuditService (adoption)

 Owner: Platform Team
 Status: Phase 2 complete - Ready for Phase 3